EMaree/emaree.github.io/README.md

 This is a repository for all my Twine and Ren'py bullshit, basically.

-www.emmamaree.com is my usual home, this is a side-site for experimentation.
+www.emmamaree.com is my usual home, this is a side-site for messing around in.